-REGISTRATION FOR THE 2017 CSU BIOTECHNOLOGY SYMPOSIUM IS CLOSED
+REGISTRATION FOR THE 2018 CSU BIOTECHNOLOGY SYMPOSIUM IS NOT YET OPEN.

 The annual CSU Biotechnology Symposium uses a two-step registration process, due to space and budget limitations.